 An unofficial, poor quality release on white vinyl.

 An odd pirate with 'Fame' on the B-side; see 12" singles.

 (SF 8287-P), 2007 (EC).

 Early pressings of this disc played Man-Machine by Kraftwerk.

 (INTS 5068-P), 2007 (EC).

-Released in a copy of the original sleeve.
-Some bootlegger went wild and produced copies on red, orange, yellow, mint, pink, white and clear vinyl.
-As there is no fan-produced colour vinyl edition of Ziggy Stardust, as is the case for the red Low and purple Scary Monsters, these editions are treated as pirates rather than counterfeits.
+Released in a copy of the original UK sleeve (RCA SF 8287).
+Some bootlegger went wild and produced copies on red, orange, yellow, mint, purple, pink, white and clear vinyl.